mozilla/layout-triage/README.md

 1. Clone the repository.
 2. Run `npm install`.
 3. Copy `config.template.json` to `config.json` and edit as needed.
+4. If desired, run `npm run init` to fetch the current state of the triage history from GitHub.

 ## Adding a Triage Cycle